BRASSERIE

 Our Swanston Farm Highland Cows have a huge following all over the world and visitors to Edinburgh can take a self-guided walk up our hills to go 'Coo Hunting' and see if they can spot our Hairy Coos!

-We have a wonderful range of Highland Cow gifts available to purchase from Swanston Brasserie, all designed and made in Scotland and the perfect size for fitting in to your luggage to take home your memento of Scotland’s most beloved animal.
+We have a wonderful range of Highland Cow gifts available to purchase from our Brasserie, all designed and made in Scotland and the perfect size for fitting in to your luggage to take home your memento of Scotland's most beloved animal.

 Find out more about our Highland Cows (including how to find them) and our Farm here.